Skip to content

 Component Description

-• Doris Manager: Used for deployment, upgrade, and configuration changes of the Doris cluster.
+• Doris Manager: Used for deployment, upgrade, configuration changes of the Doris cluster

-• Doris FE: Mainly responsible for user request access, query parsing planning, metadata management, and node-related tasks.
+• Doris FE: Mainly responsible for user request access, query parsing planning, metadata management, node management related work

-• guance-insert: Receives line protocol formatted data, accumulates it locally (usually using tmpfs due to lower space usage), and writes it in batches to Doris BE.
+• guance-insert: Receives line protocol format data, accumulates locally (due to lower space usage usually uses tmpfs), batch writes into Doris BE

-• guance-select: Translates DQL queries into SQL; most queries use Doris FE, while a few use the Doris BE Thrift interface.
+• guance-select: Translates DQL queries into SQL; most queries use Doris FE, some queries use Doris BE Thrift interface

 Server Description

 Typically, the following three groups of machines are used.
-Small clusters can be mixed deployments, and the server system OS is preferably Ubuntu.
+Small clusters can also be mixed, the server system OS is preferably Ubuntu.

-• doris-fe: CPU to memory ratio 1:2, one data disk of more than 20GB for metadata storage, the first machine can deploy Doris Manager.
+• doris-fe: CPU to memory ratio 1:2, one 20GB+ data disk for storing metadata, the first machine can be used to deploy Doris Manager

-• guancedb-logs: CPU to memory ratio 1:2, can be deployed on hosts or containers; the first machine needs a data disk to deploy VictoriaMetrics for storing some Doris metadata metrics.
+• guancedb-logs: CPU to memory ratio 1:2, can be deployed on a host or container; the first machine needs a data disk to deploy VictoriaMetrics for storing some Doris metadata metrics

-• Resources should not be preempted by other machines (CPU steal should not be too high).
+• Cannot have resources preempted by other machines (CPU steal should not be too high)

 Network Description

-• Doris Manager is typically deployed on the doris-fe-01 server, which needs to communicate with all Doris machines via SSH and access port 8004.
+• Doris Manager is usually deployed on the doris-fe-01 server, its machine needs to be able to ssh with all oris machines, needs access to port 8004 web page

-• The guancedb-logs machine needs to install supervisor through the system package manager (APT).
+• guancedb-logs machines need to install supervisor through the system package management tool (APT)

-• MySQL protocol access is required on port 9030 of the FE machine, usually installing mysql-client on the Doris Manager machine.
+• Needs to access port 9030 of the FE machine via MySQL protocol, typically installing mysql-client on the machine where Doris Manager is located

 Deployment Description

-• Once configured, the S3 bucket cannot be modified.
-If modification is needed, only clearing the data and reinstalling the Doris cluster is possible.
+• Once an s3 bucket is configured, it cannot be modified.
+If modification is needed, only clearing the data and reinstalling the Doris cluster is possible

-• Doris is deployed on hosts.
-Regardless of network conditions, the installation package must first be placed in the designated location.
+• Doris is deployed via HOSTS.
+Regardless of network availability, the material package must first be placed in the designated location

 Category Description

-Host Deployment Components be + fe + manager + guancedb-logs
+Components Deployed on Hosts be + fe + manager + guancedb-logs

-Prerequisites 1.
-Provide root password and support passwordless SSH login as root
+Pre-deployment Conditions 1.
+Provide root password and support passwordless login via root ssh

 2. CPU architecture supports AVX2 instruction set